Last Updated: August 2021

 - Freight railroads have approximately 135,000 employees, with the seven Class I railroads employing around 120,000 of those skilled workers.

 - Rail industry employees are covered by the Railroad Retirement System, which is funded by railroads and their employees.
-In fiscal year 2019, 502,900 beneficiaries received retirement and survivor benefits totaling $ 13.1 billion from the system.
+In fiscal year 2019, more than 500,000 beneficiaries received retirement and survivor benefits totaling $ 13 billion from the system.

 - Towson University finds that Class I railroads’ operations and capital investment supported over 1.1 million jobs, $219.5 billion in economic output and $71.3 billion in wages in 2017 alone.